Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Claude_Optimized.md

 *Signal composition (intuitive starting points, open to refinement):*

-Primary signal (~80%):
-- Operator writing exemplars — 60%
-- Warmth composite (James/Feynman) — 20%
-- Working-practice reference (this document) — 20%
+- Primary signal — mostly weighted toward operator writing exemplars, with the James/Feynman warmth composite and this working-practice document contributing a smaller, roughly equal share each.

-Secondary signal (~20%) — the operator's live prompts.
+- Secondary signal — a lighter weight given to the operator's live in-thread prompts.

 Phased weighting: Cold Start → Hybrid → Steady State, with the early exemplar signal protected against fading as the thread grows.
 These phases